-- 2) Identification of the material that has been removed or to which access has been blocked and the location at which the material appeared before being blocked or removed. - 3) A statement that the user has in good faith belief that the material was removed or disabled as a result of mistake or misidentification of the material to be removed or disabled. - 4) The user's name, address, telephone number and a statement that the subscriber consents to the jurisdiction of Federal District Court for the judicial district in which the address is located and that the user will accept service of process from the person who provided notification of infringement. - 2) If no response to the counter-notice is received within fourteen (14) business days, Roane State Community College will immediately restore or cease disabling the material. - 11.
-Disposition of Violations - a.
-Computer Misuse violation should be reported through the appropriate supervisory chain to Dean of Student Services and Multicultural Affairs, the Executive Director of Information Technology or the Dean of Human Resources. - The Dean of Student Services and Multicultural Affairs will be responsible for student violations.
-In the case of threatening of offensive communications, the Dean of Student Services and Multicultural Affairs will notify Security to ensure student safety. - 2) The Dean of Human Resources will be responsible for staff and faculty violations. - 3) The Executive Director of Information Technology will assist the Dean of Student Services and Multicultural Affairs of Dean of Human Resources in collecting evidence of violations. - b.
-The disposition listed below (not an all-inclusive list) are options drawn from the sanctioned policy of the Tennessee Board of Regents Code of Conduct. - 1) Revoking of the individual's right to use the computer, either on a temporary or permanent basis. - 2) Probation - 3) Suspension - 4) Expulsion - 5) Financial assessment for computer services - 6) Legal prosecution.
-In the event that other college regulations are violated, additional penalties may be imposed. - 7) Unauthorized use of the computer by an individual other than the college community may be adjudged a felony, and the individual may be liable to legal prosecution.
+- a.
+Computer Misuse violation should be reported through the appropriate supervisory chain to the Office of the Assistant VP for Student Services and Multicultural Affairs, the Executive Director of Information Technology or the Director of Human Resources. - The Assistant VP for Student Services and Multicultural Affairs will be responsible for student violations.
+In the case of threatening or offensive communications, the Assistant VP for Student Services and Multicultural Affairs will notify Security to ensure student safety. - 2) The Director of Human Resources will be responsible for staff and faculty violations. - The Executive Director of Information Technology will assist the Assistant VP for Student Services and Multicultural Affairs or Director of Human Resources in collecting evidence of violations. - b.
+The disposition listed below (not an all-inclusive list) are options drawn from the sanctioned policy of the Tennessee Board of Regents Code of Conduct. - 1) Revoking of the individual's right to use the computer, either on a temporary or permanent basis. - 2) Probation - 3) Suspension

+- 4) Expulsion - 5) Financial assessment for computer services - Legal prosecution.
+In the event that other college regulations are violated, additional penalties may be imposed. - 7) Unauthorized use of the computer by an individual other than the college community may be adjudged a felony, and the individual may be liable to legal prosecution. - c.
+Appeals may be directed through Student Services to the President.